These easy to prepare Peanut Butter & Banana Overnight Oats are 1 SmartPoints per portion on the Weight Watchers Purple plan.

 I used PB2 Original Powdered Peanut Butter but you can also get PB2 Chocolate Peanut Butter Powder .
 If you were to use the PB2 chocolate peanut butter powder it would increase the Points in this recipe by an extra 1 SmartPoint.

-I haven’t tried either of these brands (yet!) so have not worked out the SmartPoint values.
-I would therefore suggest that if you use an alternate brand in this recipe you should work out the SmartPoints before using.
+I would therefore suggest that if you use an alternate brand of peanut butter powder in this recipe you should work out the SmartPoints before using.
 I used 2 tablespoons of PB2 Powdered Peanut Butter which worked out as 1 SmartPoint.

 Which chocolate sauce can I use?